MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/assortments.md

 ### Blocked products

 In addition to stopping sales of a product, you can temporarily block sales of a product.
 You can configure this setting on the **Commerce** tab of a released product.
-Blocked products are still assorted, but you receive a message in the POS that states that the product can't be sold.
+Blocked products are still assorted, but you'll receive a message in the POS that states that the product can't be sold.

 ### Date effectivity

 Assortments are date-effective.
 Therefore, retailers can configure when products should or shouldn't be available per channel.
 You can define and publish assortments ahead of time, and specify the start and end dates.
-The products automatically becomes available or unavailable on the specified dates.
+The products automatically become available or unavailable on the specified dates.

 ### Process assortments batch job